Evisu: Production

-The initial production line allowed about 14 pairs of jeans a day to be produced, with each of them having a seagull (kamome) hand painted on them by Yamane himself.
+The initial production line allowed about 14 pairs of jeans a day to be produced, with each of them having a seagull hand painted on them by Yamane himself.
 Ebisu is the name of the Japanese folk god of money who is usually portrayed with a fishing rod.

-In the early 1990s Yamane introduced a tailoring line, followed by fishing and golf lines.
-In 1999, he introduced a ladies fashion line called Evisu Donna to complete the development of Evisu as a full-fashion range going far beyond a jeans brand.
-Evisu has 65 shops in Japan.

 Legal issues

 In March 2006, the company and Yamane were reported to Tokyo District Public Prosecutor's Office with another firm on suspicion of tax evasion.
 Yamane and the two firms stood accused of concealing more than 500 million yen of income as well as evading some 160 million yen in taxes over three years.

 Personnel changes

-In 2009, Evisu was relaunched, and Scott Morrison, the co-founder of Paper Denim & Cloth and Earnest Sewn, was added to the Evisu team as CEO and creative director.
+In 2009, Evisu was relaunched, and Scott Morrison became CEO and creative director.
 Yamane left the company in 2022, to launch his eponymous brand.
+David Pun now is the owner and CEO since 2018.